ishworgurung/ishworgurung.github.io/_posts/2019-12-07-vlan-on-openbsd.md

 ```
 Watch out for `inet`, `parent`, `vnetid` and `broadcast` in the above listing.

+**NB:** Please note that the interfaces that sit between the packet path should all have equal MTUs (e.g. in the above listing, the MTU is 1500).
+Any switches that sit in between should also support `802.1q` protocol so the VLAN'ed packets can be tagged accordingly.
+Thanks to _martian67_ for this.

 ## PSA (Public Service Announcement)

 If you run a network with IoT (Internet Of shit Things), consider putting them in a filtered VLAN that can only communicate within the LAN and not to the internet.
 This is because a lot of these IoT (Internet Of shit Things) *call home* and could potentially ex-filtrate private informations :boom: